Nurse (Cardiac Surgery or Cardiovascular dept.)

 Nursing Degree; 3 years' continuous professional experience in one or more Cardiovascular departments.

 Read the full Job Description; if you are qualified, please apply online.

-This role requires complete autonomy in managing the care of cardiopathic patients on the ward and/or in the Intensive Care Unit (or High Dependency Unit).
+This role requires complete autonomy in managing the care of cardiopathic patients in ward and/or in Intensive Care Unit (or High Dependency Unit).

 BACKGROUND AND ORGANISATION OF WORK

-The work is coordinated by a team leader or head nurse who will explain the nursing protocols in use and the level of training and autonomy of the local personnel.
+A team leader and/or a head nurse will be present to coordinate the activities, inform about the nursing protocols in use and the level of preparation and autonomy of the colleagues of the local staff.

 The International Cardiac Surgery Nurse is responsible to the Medical Coordinator, who is in charge of the management and organisation of the project.

 The departments in which you may be required to work are: